frankyeh/DSI-Studio-Website/doc/gui_t2.md

 2. DSI Studio will call FSL's eddy to handle susceptibility artifact and eddy current distortion.

-**This preprocessing may take a long time (in hours)** **After the correction, it is recommended to save a new SRC file** **When a user load the SRC file, DSI Studio will check if there are previous TOPUP/EDDY correction results and will load them if users request the TOPUP/EDDY again**
+**This preprocessing may take a long time (in hours)** **After the correction, it is recommended to save a new SRC/SZ file** **If there are previous TOPUP/EDDY correction results and will load them if users request the TOPUP/EDDY again**

 ## 2. Correct image orientations (animal scans)

-**Most animal studies need this step to make sure most functions works**
+**ANIMAL STUDIES: Animal studies need this step to make sure most functions works**

 Animal scans are likely to be acquired with an orientation different from the animal template in DSI Studio.
 Therefore, it is necessary to rotate the image volume to match the template.
 This will ensure the b-table checking functions correctly and the atlas function in Step T3 works properly.
 After 2024 October versions, DSI Studio provide automatic way to correct image orientation at top menu [Corrections][Volume Orientation Correction].
 The function needs correct mask to work.